Dihellgo/Explorer/README.md

 # Explorer
-Python file explorer using GTK
+Cross platform file explorer using python and GTK4